lflores0214/AngularRecipeBook/README.md

 ## Description
-- A work in progress recipe book and shopping list app built using Angular  front-end and node.js and graphQl for the backend
+- A work in progress recipe book and shopping list app built using Angular on the front-end

 - more details to come
--